 PERSONAL TOP TEN: Make a list of 10 stressors in your life.
 Who/What/When/Where do you feel frustrated, tight, angry?
 Notice how predictable the pressures are.
 You know, where they lurk in your life.
 That's good news because it means you can prepare yourself to deal with them.
 Now compile a list of 10 people/places/things that bring a smile to Your heart when you think of them.
 Examples are: loved ones, a favorite comic strip, your dog, a preferred vacation spot.
 Collect tangible representations of the things that make you happy and have those around you.
 Use these joyful items to counteract the stressors.
 Stress management pioneer Hans Seeyle believed that "nothing erases unpleasant thoughts more effectively than concentration on Pleasant ones."

-HUMOR ROLE MODEL: Find and display a picture of yourself smiling or
+HUMOR ROLE MODEL: Find and display a picture of yourself smiling or laughing.
+Use it as a mirror.

-and our loved ones at various stages of life, professional achievement awards, and souvenirs of the highlights and adventures of our life are 'catalysts' for remoralization.
+PLEASURE HUNT: We all have wonderful things tucked away in closets, photo albums, and brown paper bags.
+These letters of appreciation, pictures of ourselves and our loved ones at various stages of life, professional achievement awards, and souvenirs of the highlights and adventures of our life are 'catalysts' for remoralization.
 Much of this 'stuff' is never looked at unless we move.
 Then we lug it from one place to another, commenting on how "I've got to go through this 'stuff' someday."
 Now's the time to get reacquainted with the wonderful things from our past.

-what makes the people in your life happy.
+SEARCH FOR THE HAPPINESS IN OTHERS: Make it your business to know what makes the people in your life happy.
 Your family, colleagues, office staff, and friends all enjoy something.
 Knowing what makes them laugh gives you an opportunity to plant seeds of pleasure in their lives.
 There is no greater morale builder than making others happy.

 SET YOUR MENTAL CHANNEL TO THE HUMOR IN YOUR LIFE: Most of the laughter and joy in our life comes from everyday experiences.
 Slips of the tongue, puns, incongruities, overheard conversations, bureaucratic foul-ups, and silly personal mistakes make us laugh every day.
 By keeping track of what we find humorous, we can easily see how funny things occur all the time.
 Because we have not been trained to honor the humor in our lives, we generally allow it to come and go fleetingly.
 Hang on to it by writing down funny or incongruous incidents, cutting out cartoons and articles which make you laugh, collecting funny videos.

-whose humor you appreciate.
+FIND A HUMOR BUDDY: Pick someone who enjoys your sense of humor and whose humor you appreciate.
 Be in touch with that person on a regular basis such as monthly.
 Either by phone, mail or computer, share the humorous events of your lives.
 This is a great opportunity to contact that friend you've lost touch with over the years.
 Here's a joke to share: President Clinton visits a nursing home in Washington, DC, as part of a tour to Publicize his health-care reform plans.
 He is eager to talk to people in order to sell his program, but to his dismay no one in the place seems the least bit interested in acknowledging his presence.

-wheelchair and says, "Excuse me sir.
+Feeling slighted and a bit taken aback, he goes up to an elderly man in a wheelchair and says, "Excuse me sir.
 Do you know who I am?"
 With a puzzled look the old man looks up at Clinton.
 "No I don't," he replies, "but if you ask the nurse at the front desk, I'm sure she'll be able to help you."
 The end result of all this skill-building will be a greater sense of balance and control in your life.

-is eat or be eaten; in the human kingdom, it is define or be defined."
+As Thomas Szasz observed, "In the animal kingdom, the rule is eat or be eaten; in the human kingdom, it is define or be defined."
 Through our remoralizing sense of humor we are truly in the position of defining ourselves.

 The Wisdom of Improv